michaelneuder/she/README.md

 ## Project title:
 she

+## Repo organization:
+- the rails app is in the folder web_app/she_app. this is where all the active code lives.
+- to run the app locally, clone and navigate to the she_app directory and run: 'bin/rails server'
+- to test refrence the Testing.md file in the main directory.

 ## Project description:
 Do you ever get tired of being asked if you are still single?
 Are your parents waiting anxiously for you to bring someone home?
 Are your friends pestering